armory/documentation/_admin_guides/integration_test_pipelines.md

 # Approach

-Using Spinnaker's orchestration engine, we can quickly create pipelines that exercise the integration between Spinnaker and your cloud environment before deploying any upgrades.
-We'll walk through creating a master that kicks off numerous sub-pipelines asynchronously and waits for them successfully complete.
+Using Spinnaker's orchestration engine, we can quickly create pipelines that exercise the integration between Spinnaker and your cloud environment before deploying any upgrades to Spinnaker.
+We'll walk through creating a master pipeline that kicks off sub-pipelines asynchronously and waits for them complete.

 ![integration test pipeline](https://cl.ly/0E2A470S0a36/Image%202018-04-05%20at%209.25.12%20PM.png)

-For each stage in the pipeline we're just calling other pipelines that contain the real test.
-Which essentially make the master pipeline your "test suite runner" and reports failures.
+For each stage in the pipeline we're just calling other pipelines that contain the real functionality.
+This essentially makes the master pipeline your "test suite runner" and reports failures.

 ![](https://cl.ly/3T2m3g1x091S/Image%202018-04-06%20at%2011.32.51%20AM.png)

 ### Where & When Should My Tests Run
-These tests should run on a [pre-prod or staging environment](https://docs.armory.io/admin-guides/preprod_environment/) and should be integrated as part of your [Spinnaker deploy Spinnaker](https://docs.armory.io/install-guide/spinnaker-deploy-spinnaker/) pipeline.
+The tests should run on a [pre-prod or staging environment](https://docs.armory.io/admin-guides/preprod_environment/) and should be integrated as part of your [Spinnaker deploy Spinnaker](https://docs.armory.io/install-guide/spinnaker-deploy-spinnaker/) pipeline.
 We'll use a Jenkins stage to execute the integration pipeline on the pre-prod or dev environment.

 ![pipeline image](https://cl.ly/3h1Y1I301v0f/Image%202018-04-05%20at%209.45.15%20PM.png)

-# Types of Test Pipelines To Create
+# Types of Test Pipelines
 These pipelines will be based on your usage of Spinnaker and should be similar to your production pipelines.
-You won't need to deploy into your production accounts but you should deploy into multiple accounts from your pre-prod/dev environments.
+You won't need to deploy into your production accounts to validate Spinnaker functionality but you should deploy into multiple accounts from your pre-prod/dev environments.
 Below are some of the potential pipeline/stages you can consider.

-* **Bake and Deploy** - In this pipeline you'll want to test your Rosco and Packer template configuration to make sure bakes happen properly as well as feed this to a deploy stage.
-The application to deploy should be a simple application.
-We use our [Hello Deploy application](https://github.com/armory-io/armory-hello-deploy) which has debian/rpm packaging as well as an docker image for your container deployments.
+* **Bake and Deploy** - In this pipeline you'll want to test your Rosco and Packer template configuration to make sure bakes happen properly as well as feed the resulting AMI to a deploy stage.
+The application yoo choose to deploy should be a simple application.
+We use our [Hello Deploy application](https://github.com/armory-io/armory-hello-deploy) which has deb/rpm packaging as well as a docker image for your containerized deployments.
->Note: If you're using multiple regions make sure to test this functionality as it may expose networking issues and valid templates.
+>Note: If you're using multiple regions make sure to test this functionality as it may expose networking issues and invalid templates.

 ![](https://dha4w82d62smt.cloudfront.net/items/1G0x022Q3I2c2Y1F173Z/Image%202018-04-06%20at%2011.49.13%20AM.png?X-CloudApp-Visitor-Id=2686178)